dwightmulcahy/healthchecker.server/README.md

 Debug mode with more logging messages generated.

 #### -gt, --gmail_token TEXT
-Gmail API token to use to send out email.
-If not defined sending email will be disabled.
+Gmail API token to use to send out an email.
+If not defined, sending an email will be disabled.

 #### -ba, --bind_addr TEXT
 #### -p, --port INTEGER